Doug Mink, February 2004

 I was a transgender person for as long as I can remember.
 Despite having been designated male at birth and living as a male person most of the time for my first 60 years, I have, for as long as I can remember, identified as a woman rather than as a man.
 After struggling with this disparity for most of my life, it became increasingly important to me during the first decade of the twenty-first century.

-After spending a few years learning and thinking about possibile futures, I began to prepare to live full-time as a woman (and for a divorce) in 2010.
-I started transitioning to my friends in Boston's bicycle community in the late spring of 2011.
-In the middle of that summer, I crashed my bike and was hospitalized for a few days, causing some awkward but educational moments as my appearance and identification did not match.
+I spent a few years learning and thinking about possible futures, and in 2008, I started spending a lot of time out in the world as woman, including on trips across and out of the country.
+I didn't start transitioning to my friends in Boston's bicycle community and telling my colleagues at work in the late spring of 2011 when full transition and divorce were on the horizon.
+In the middle of that summer, the day after our first meeting with divorce lawyers, I crashed my bike and was hospitalized for a few days, causing some awkward but educational moments as my appearance and identification did not match.
 As soon as I was allowed back on my bike, I started leading rides as Jessica, including a 60-mile ride for my 60th birthday.
-Before the end of the year, I was separated, living full-time as myself, and transitioned at work, too.
-I have been blessed with an accepting circle of friends in my neighborhood, the bicycle, open space, and religious communities of metropolitan Boston, the astronomical community both where I work and world-wide, and to a great extent, my family.
-At this point, 2016, my world in general considers me to be a woman, and that's how I identify and live.
+Before the end of the year, I was separated and living full-time as myself, including at work.
+I have been fortunate to have an accepting circle of friends in my neighborhood, the bicycle, open space, and religious communities of metropolitan Boston, the astronomical community both where I work and world-wide, as well as a supportive family.
+At this point, at the beginning of 2017, my world in general considers me to be a woman, and that's how I identify and live.

 In 2015, I started speaking more in public about my life.
 I've given short sermons at Unitarian-Universalist churches on "Finding My Place in the Universe" in West Roxbury and "Finding My Voice" in Plymouth, Massachusetts.